waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## F. Agent Ideas
 - **Puzzle Hypothesis Tester:** An agent that takes hypotheses from the generator and uses tools like `boulder_puzzle_solver` to programmatically test them.

+# V. Future Development
+- **`boulder_puzzle_solver` v2:** The deleted tool was unreliable.
+A new, robust, algorithm-based tool needs to be developed to handle multi-boulder and multi-stage puzzles.
+This is a high-priority development task for the future.